wyattearp/Android-PIN-Bruteforce/README.md

 Unlock an Android phone (or device) by bruteforcing the lockscreen PIN.

-Turn your Kali Nethunter phone into a bruteforce PIN cracker for Android devices!
+Turn your ~~Kali Nethunter phone~~ Raspberry Pi Zero-W into a bruteforce PIN cracker for Android devices!

 ## 📱 How it works

-It uses a USB OTG cable to connect the locked phone to the Nethunter device.
+It uses a USB OTG cable to connect the locked phone to the pi.
 It emulates a keyboard, automatically tries PINs, and waits after trying too many wrong guesses.

 ![How to Connect Phones](https://user-images.githubusercontent.com/101783/91640968-b7d46280-ea64-11ea-8340-94e3bacb706e.png)